Sumbawa: Geography

-The island is bounded by bodies of water; to the west is Alas Strait, south is the Indian Ocean, Saleh Bay creates a major north-central indentation in the island, and the Flores Sea runs the length of the northern coastline.
-The Sape Strait lies to the east of the island and separates Sumbawa from Flores and the Komodo Islands, there are several bays and gulfs, most notably Bima Bay, Cempi Bay, and Waworada Bay.
+The island is bounded by bodies of water on all sides; to the west is the Alas Strait, which separates it from Lombok; to the south is the Indian Ocean, with Cempi Bay and Waworada Bay providing major indentations along the south coast; the Sape Strait lies to the east of the island and separates Sumbawa from Flores and the Komodo Islands; the Flores Sea runs the length of the northern coastline, where Saleh Bay creates a major north-central indentation in the island, almost cutting the island in two parts, and other inlets include most notably Bima Bay.

 Sumbawa's most distinguishing features are Saleh Bay and the Sanggar Peninsula.
 On the latter stands Mount Tambora (8°14’41” S, 117°59’35” E), a large stratovolcano famous for its VEI 7 eruption in 1815, one of only a few eruptions of such magnitude in the last 2,000 years.
 The eruption obliterated most of Tambora's summit, reducing its height by about a third and leaving a six-kilometer-wide caldera.
 Regardless, Tambora remains the highest point on the island.
 Highlands rise in four spots on the island, as well as on Sangeang Island.
 The large western lobe of Sumbawa is dominated by a large central highland, and Tambora, Dompu, and Bima each have more minor highlands.

-There are several large surrounding islands, most notably Moyo Island, volcanically active Sangeang Island, and the tourist Komodo Islands (administered under Flores) to the east.
+There are several large surrounding islands, most notably Moyo Island, volcanically active Sangeang Island, and the touristic Komodo Islands (administered under East Nusa Tenggara Province) to the east.

 Sumbawa is part of the Lesser Sunda deciduous forests ecoregion.